KristerV/website/gitpod/docs/configure/workspaces/index.md

     description: Website Preview
 ```

 **Caption:** An example project configured to install, build and run a `yarn` project with a webserver, exposed on port 3000.
-On start, the webserver preview is opened automatically.
+On start, an in-editor preview of the webserver is opened automatically.

 ### The workspace image